 - Cold spots in your home

-- You have water leaks in your attic
+- Water leaks in your attic

 Types of Insulation

 Once you’ve determined your attic needs more insulation, you’ll need to determine the best type of insulation for your needs.
 This depends largely on your home’s layout and your specific comfort and insulation needs.
-Insulation for attics in northern Illinois should have a minimum R-value of R-49, equivalent to 16 inches of fiberglass insulation.
+Insulation for attics in Northern Illinois should have a minimum R-value of R-49, equivalent to 16 inches of fiberglass insulation.
 Some insulation options include:

 - Loose fiberglass insulation: 2.2 to 2.9 R-value per inch